-Welcome to Amador City, a charming gold rush town located just minutes from the Shenandoah Valley wine region along historic Highway 49. in California’s Gold Country.
+Welcome to Amador City, a charming gold rush town located between Sutter Creek and Plymouth and just minutes from the Shenandoah Valley wine region along historic Highway 49 in California’s Gold Country.

 The town provides a self-guided historical walking tour including two gold mining era cemeteries.
 The Whitney Museum (open 11-3 on weekends) retells the story of Amador City at the peak of the Gold Rush with many artifacts and something of interest to the entire family.

-There are also many wineries in the nearby Shenandoah Valley, fishing at many nearby lakes and rivers as wel as golfing and gold panning and camping.
+There are also many wineries in the nearby Shenandoah Valley, fishing at many nearby lakes and rivers as well as golfing and gold panning and camping.